-Citigroup, BNP caught up in US case against Huawei CFO: Documents
+Citigroup, BNP caught up in US case against Huawei CFO: documents

+U.S.-based Citigroup Inc and French bank BNP Paribas are caught up in the U.S. criminal case against the chief financial officer of China's Huawei Technologies, according to newly available documents.

-NEW YORK: US-based Citigroup and French bank BNP Paribas are caught up in the US criminal case against the chief financial officer of China's Huawei Technologies, according to newly available documents.
+NEW YORK: U.S.-based Citigroup Inc and French bank BNP Paribas are caught up in the U.S. criminal case against the chief financial officer of China's Huawei Technologies, according to newly available documents.

 The banks are considered “victim” institutions in the 13-count indictment the United States brought against Meng and Huawei, which includes charges of bank and wire fraud, violating sanctions against Iran and obstructing justice.